 What is the European Community Association Agreement?

-Turkish nationals under this agreement are able to apply to obtain UK residency as soon as they prove that they are self-employed and establish a business according to some qualifying conditions imposed by the British Home Office as follows:
+Turkish nationals under this agreement can apply to obtain UK residency as soon as they prove that they are self-employed and establish a business according to some qualifying conditions imposed by the British Home Office as follows:

 - Have the skills and ability necessary to set up the business proposed.